ifoxfoot/fqacalc/README.md

 #> 5  ARTCAM     wormwood    Artemisia campestris
 #> 6  CALEPI    reedgrass  Calamagrostis epigeios

-#look at the documentation for the data (bottom right pane of R studio)
+#view at the documentation for the data (bottom right pane of R studio)
 ?crooked_island

-#load dataset into local environment
+#load the data set into local environment
 crooked_island <- crooked_island
 ```